Fat Transfer Surgery London UK

 - Patience: Remember that it can take several months for the final results of the fat transfer procedure to become apparent.
 Be patient and give your body time to heal and adjust.

 Always follow your surgeon’s specific post-operative instructions for the best recovery experience and outcome.
 If you have any concerns or questions during your recovery, don’t hesitate to reach out to your surgeon for guidance.

 Potential risks and complications of Fat Grafting Surgery

-When performed by experienced consultant plastic surgeons with some specialist expertise in body contouring, fat grafting is a very safe procedure with a very favourable risk profile.
-Nonetheless, all types of cosmetic surgery carry risks and fat grafting is no different.
-There are a number of side effects which patients should expect to experience after the lipofilling procedure including:
+When performed by specialist plastic surgeons with expertise in body contouring, fat grafting is a very safe procedure with a favourable risk profile.
+Nonetheless, all types of cosmetic surgery carry risks, and fat grafting is no different.
+There are several side effects which patients should expect to experience after the lipofilling procedure, including:

 - Temporary numbness or paraesthesia